 Lookup Type 2: Pair adjustment positioning subtable

 A pair adjustment positioning subtable (PairPos) is used to adjust the placement or advance of two glyphs in relation to one another – for instance, to specify kerning data for pairs of glyphs.
-Compared to a typical kerning table, however, a PairPos subtable offers more flexiblity and precise control over glyph positioning.
+Compared to a typical kerning table, however, a PairPos subtable offers more flexibility and precise control over glyph positioning.
 The PairPos subtable can adjust each glyph in a pair independently in both the X and Y directions, and it can explicitly describe the particular type of adjustment applied to each glyph.
 In addition, a PairPos subtable can use Device tables to subtly adjust glyph positions at each font size and device resolution.

 PairPos subtables can be either of two formats: one that identifies glyphs individually by index (Format 1), and one that identifies glyphs by class (Format 2).